 Cons of Reverse Mortgages

-As attractive as all of that may sound, reverse mortgages carry risks — some of which are pretty serious.
+As attractive as all of that may sound, reverse mortgages carry risks, some of which are pretty serious.

 Heirs Could Inherit a Loss

 While heirs may not be forced to pay the shortfall of an upside-down reverse mortgage, inheriting a home in that scenario could come as an unpleasant surprise.
-Keeping a home in the family is an accessible way to build generational wealth and ensure that heirs have a home base for the future, so the potential for them to lose — or have to refinance — the house can be painful.
+Keeping a home in the family is an accessible way to build generational wealth and ensure that heirs have a home base for the future.
+Therefore, the potential for them to lose — or have to refinance — the house can be painful.

 Losing Your Home to Foreclosure